 The core principle of the new standard is that an entity recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The new standard results in enhanced disclosures about revenue, provides guidance for transactions that were not previously addressed comprehensively and improves guidance for multiple-element arrangements.

 IFRS 15 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-Management is in the process of assessing the impact of this standard on the Company's financial statements.
+The Company is assessing the potential impact of the adoption of IFRS 15 on the financial statements.